 While 38% of the C25 companies were compliant describing the procedure and conclusions of that board evaluation in the management commentary and on the website (up from 33% last year), only 13% of them conducted a high-quality board evaluation.
 This means that compliance does not necessarily indicate a high quality board evaluation.

 46% of the C25 companies were partially compliant.
 Of these, 33% conducted a board evaluation of moderate quality and 13% conducted a board evaluation that can be improved (meets at least one criteria for quality) or is of a low quality (meet none of the criteria for quality).

 Lastly, 16% of the C25 companies were not compliant, as they did not describe the procedure or the conclusion of the board evaluation.

 Compared to previous years, it appears that C25 boards are slightly improving in reporting on the procedure for the evaluation and the general conclusions of the evaluation.
 However, there is still room for improvement.

-To receive the full analysis, please contact firstname.lastname@example.org.
+To receive the full analysis (available for clients only), please contact firstname.lastname@example.org.

 Interested in self-evaluation?
 Try Online Board Evaluations